 The Faithful Apologist

-As Christians, we're called to give an answer for the hope we have in Christ.
-But too often, this task can feel like we're doing PR work for God, limiting our apologetic work to a series of strategies and tactics.
-In The Faithful Apologist, Scott Oliphint shows that this doesn't have to be the case.
-He provides a cross-centered foundation for Christians to explain their faith in a welcoming and winsome manner that avoids any burden to "sell" Christianity to non-Christians.
+For many Christians who've tried their hands at evangelism or have had to defend their faith, it can feel like doing PR work for God—limiting ourselves to a series of strategies and tactics.
+In The Faithful Apologist, Scott Oliphint provides a cross-centered foundation for Christians to explain their faith in a welcoming and persuasive manner that avoids any burden to "sell" Christianity to non-Christians.

 About the Author